Tudor67/Neural-Networks-Assignments/2018-2019/assignment 8 (DQN & PGT)/dqn/README.md

 ## Steps to follow
 1. Install `TensorFlow` and `OpenAI Gym`;
-2. Modify hyperparameters, constants and the game name from `config.py` file;
+2. Modify hyperparameters, constants and game name in `config.py`;
 3. Run `DQN_train.ipynb` to train a dqn with the settings from the `config.py`;
 4. Run `DQN_test.ipynb` to evaluate your model and to save some animations.